ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 Control Dependency Graph is built based on the PostDominantTree Pass in LLVM.

 ## Data Dependency Graph
-Data Dependency Graph is consisted of Def-use chain and flow dependency analysis.
+Data Dependency Graph consists of def-use chain and flow dependency analysis.
 Currently, the flow dependency analysis module has not been upgraded.

 ## How to use